 Norms are informal beliefs that guide expectations and behavior.
 There are leadership norms that come from popularly accepted models and examples.
 Leaders are typically perceived of as assertive, strong, powerful, and authoritative.
 There are also gender norms concerning the difference for expectations of behavior by men and women.
 Women are widely, across cultures, expected to be caring, communal, thoughtful, and passive compared to men, who are normally expected to be more assertive and dominant.
+When they act in ways that are assertive, strong, powerful, and authoritative, this is often perceived and valued differently - even negatively.
 Thus the stereotypical norms for men and leaders align, and the norms for women and leaders can be at odds.
 When men are in leadership positions, expectations for assertive and strong behavior align.
 Women can face a challenge; if they are caring and thoughtful, they fit the female gender norm, but challenge the leader norm.
 If women are assertive and strong, they fit the leader norm, but can challenge the gender expectation.
-This dissonance is at the heart of the glass ceiling effect,^{2,3} which is the persistent difference in the rates at which women and members of underrepresented groups reach senior levels of leadership.
+This dissonance is at the heart of the glass ceiling effect, which is the persistent difference in the rates at which women and members of underrepresented groups reach senior levels of leadership.